captain-woof/PSXecute/README.md

 ./compile.sh
 ```

-If you import a function from a DLL, you need to add it in [/Transpiler/dllmapping.h](./Transpiler/dllmapping.h) and then recompile the passes.
+If you import a function from a DLL that is not present in [/Transpiler/dllmapping.h](./Transpiler/dllmapping.h) you need to add it and then recompile the passes (most functions should be there already though).